-Mr. Kjaer was elected to our Board of Directors in 1999 as a representative of our major investors located in Hong Kong, including Hans Michael Jebsen, Marcus Jebsen and King Cho Fung.
-Mr. Kjaer has not entered into any voting agreements with these investors nor does he otherwise have any control over the voting of shares held by these investors.
+Mr. Kjaer was elected to our Board of Directors as a representative of our Hong Kong investors in July 1999.
+Mr. Kjaer has not entered into any voting agreements with these Hong Kong investors nor does he otherwise have any control over the voting of shares held by these investors.